-While UL 2218 testing is one the best ways to gauge a material or product’s ability to hold up against a severe hail storm, hail can still ultimately damage or penetrate many of the toughest roof systems.
+While UL 2218 testing is one of the best ways to gauge a material or product’s ability to hold up against a severe hail storm, hail can still ultimately damage or penetrate many of the toughest roof systems.
 The reason behind this is simple.
-A 1 ½ lb. hail stone (3.25 inches) will travel at speeds up to 105mph.
+A 1 ½ pound hail stone (3.25 inches) will travel at speeds up to 105 mph.
 The power behind these hail stones is incredible.
 While a material may resist a single impact, multiple impacts in the same location will eventually cause damage or penetration of the roofing materials.

-Fortunately, baseball sized hail stones don’t happen every day.
+Fortunately, baseball-sized hail stones don’t happen every day.
 For the majority of homes, a Class 4 UL 2218 rating will be sufficient in protecting your home from roof penetration due to a hail storm.
-A Class 4 test involves a steel ball weighing 1-2lbs being dropped from a height of 12 to 20 feet on the same location of the assembly.
+A Class 4 test involves a steel ball weighing 1-2 pounds being dropped from a height of 12 to 20 feet on the same location of the assembly.
 This is considered by most professionals (and insurance companies) as the highest level of protection a roof covering material can provide.

 Metal Roofing for Hail Protection

 At this point I think it is my responsibility to state that I do work for a metal manufacturer.
 My knowledge of shingle, shake or tile roofing is not sufficient to speak of the benefits versus risks with hail damage.
 I would recommend that each person look into all of their options before making a smart decision on their next roof.